History of the Detroit Lions: Barry Sanders era (1989–1998)

-In the Divisional Round, the Lions dismantled the Dallas Cowboys 38–6 for the franchise's first playoff win since 1957 (it has been their only playoff win since).
+In the Divisional Round, the Lions played their first home playoff game since the 1957 championship season.
+They dismantled the Dallas Cowboys 38–6 for the franchise's first playoff win since 1957.
 However, in the NFC Championship Game, they were once again completely overpowered by the Redskins, this time by the score of 41–10.

 In the following season, the Lions were unable to sustain their success, as they finished in last place in the NFC Central with a disappointing 5–11 record.
-They would rebound in 1993 to secure the division title with a 10–6 record.
+They rebounded in 1993 to secure the division title with a 10–6 record.
 In the Wild Card Round, the Lions suffered a heartbreaking 28–24 loss to the Green Bay Packers.
 In 1994, the Lions went 9–7, clinching a playoff berth for the third time in four years.
-However, they would once again suffer another heartbreaking loss to the Packers in Wild Card Round, this time by the score of 16–12.
+However, they once again suffered another heartbreaking loss to the Packers in Wild Card Round, this time by the score of 16–12.
 In 1995, the Lions started the season 0–3.
-However, they would recover to finish 10–6.
+However, they recovered to finish 10–6.
 They actually had an opportunity to win the division title if the Pittsburgh Steelers defeated the Packers in the final game of the season.
 It was not meant to be as the Packers won 24–19.
 As a result, the Lions went on the road to face the Philadelphia Eagles.
 In the Wild Card Round, the Eagles embarrassed the Lions by the score of 58–37.
 In the following season, the Lions regressed with a 5–11 record to finish last in the division.
 After the season, Wayne Fontes was fired as head coach.
-He would be succeeded by Bobby Ross.
+He was succeeded by Bobby Ross.

 The 1997 season saw the Lions go 9–7 to clinch a playoff berth.
 During the season, Sanders ran for 2,053 rushing yards, becoming the third running back to join the 2,000-yard club.
 In the Wild Card Round, the Tampa Bay Buccaneers defeated the Lions 20–10.
 In 1998, the Lions finished fourth in the NFC Central with a disappointing 5–11 record.
-Following the season, Sanders would announce his retirement.
+Following the season, Sanders announced his retirement.